 Thank you for visiting this webpage dedicated to the 2020-2021 school year.
 Comprehensive planning began during the summer to ensure a safe, effective, and meaningful return to School this fall.
-Our primary goal is to preserve our ability to hold in-person classes throughout the upcoming school year.
-To achieve this goal, we will need to be flexible in our approach to day-to-day operations, and we will all be asked to think, work, and interact in new and different ways.
+Throughout this school year, our primary goal has been to preserve our ability to hold in-person classes.
+To achieve this goal, we have been flexible in our approach to day-to-day operations, and found new meaningful ways to think, work, and interact with one another.
 The health and safety measures developed for students, faculty, and staff include a daily health screening process, face masks, social distancing, and routine hygiene practices.
 In addition, extensive measures have been taken in every building, classroom, and teaching space across campus to support the safety and well-being of students, faculty, and staff.

 Deliver our full program consistent with well-established high expectations.